-Records or information which are exempt from disclosure under the PRA may nevertheless be released to the public if doing so is consistent with the law, serves the mission or goals of the Library, and is expressly authorized by the Library Director.
+Records or information which are exempt from disclosure under the PRA may nevertheless be released to the public if doing so is consistent with applicable law, serves the mission or goals of the Library, and is expressly authorized by the Library Director.

 C. RESPONDING TO PUBLIC RECORDS ACT REQUESTS

-Disclosure of non-exempt public records may be made by the following methods: (1) allow the requesting person to review the records at Library Headquarters; (2) place the records on the Library’s website and provide the link to the requesting person; (3) send the records by email in an electronic format; or (4) provide a hard copy of the records, either in person or through the mail or other delivery service.
+Disclosure of responsive non-exempt public records may be made by the following methods: (1) allow the requesting person to review the records at Library Headquarters; (2) place the records on the Library’s website and provide the link to the requesting person; (3) send the records by email in an electronic format; or (4) provide a hard copy of the records, either in person or through the mail or other delivery service.